tonyye99/tonyye99/README.md

 <h3 align="center"><img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 30px> Hi there!
 I'm Ye Htet Aung</h3>

 I'm a web developer with over 5 years of experience in the field.
 I have a strong skillset in Javascript and enjoy building web applications using modern frameworks and libraries.
 I am passionate about creating high-quality code and providing intuitive user experiences.
-In my free time, I enjoy exploring new technologies and focusing on building a SaaS application.
+In my free time, I enjoy exploring new technologies and focusing on building SaaS applications.
 Thanks for stopping by!

 - 🔭 I’m currently working as a top rated freelancer on Upwork.
 - 🌱 I’m currently learning React and AWS Technologies.